 - Scrape dirty dishes clean instead of rinsing.
 You can save 60 gallons of water a week by brushing food scraps into the garbage or compost instead of rinsing them into the garbage disposal.

-- Defrost frozen foods overnight in the refrigerator or using the defrost setting on your microwave rather than defrosting them under running water.
+- Instead of defrosting frozen foods under running water, defrost overnight in your fridge or use the defrost setting on your microwave.
 This can save up to 50 gallons of water.

-- Water your lawn or garden during the early morning or evening hours.
-Never water during a hot afternoon.
-The high temperature will quickly evaporate the water requiring you to use more to hydrate plants adequately.
+- Water your lawn or garden during the early morning or evening hours rather than the afternoon.
+The higher midday temperature will quickly evaporate the water requiring you to use more to hydrate plants adequately.

 - Cover your garden beds with a thin layer of mulch or compost to help retain moisture, reduce evaporation and minimize runoff.